epoptes/epoptes/README.md

 While if I uncomment the second command, the warning goes away.
 It looks like when xdg-screensaver runs as root, the KDE_SESSION_VERSION variable isn't available so it wrongly assumes it's KDE version 3.

+### 2023-07-04

+Test on mantic-kde/Wayland.
+The following issues were discovered:

+- As anticipated, the thumbshots functionality is broken.
+Fortunately the `spectacle -bno filename.png` command makes it possible to get a screenshot in half a second without involving or notifying the user; perhaps we can use it to get e.g. one thumbshot per minute.
+- Screen locking covers the screen, but doesn't prevent Alt+F4 or Alt+Tab to switch to another application.
+This is expected as keyboard grabbing isn't permitted on Wayland.
+- Finally, assisting or monitoring the user isn't possible and it looks like there's no workaround available yet.

+I installed the KDE screen sharing utility with `apt install krfb`.
+I ran it from a terminal and it asked me:

+> Remote control requested.
+Konsole requested accesss to remotely control:
+>
+> - Screens
+> - Input devices

+To avoid seeing `Konsole` there, I ran it again from `Alt+F2` and it correctly mentioned `krfb`.
+I OK'ed the dialog and I configured unsupervised access with a certain password.
+Then I tried to connect there using `xvnc4viewer`, `realvnc-viewer`, and `tigervnc-viewer`.
+In all these cases I only saw a black screen.
+I was able to send remote keyboard and mouse events, but in no cases was I able to see the mantic-kde/Wayland screen.
+So if it's not possible using the integrated KDE tools, I doubt any external application will be able to do it.